spring-projects/spring-data-examples/redis/cluster-sentinel/README.md

 # Spring Data Redis Example

-The this example was named a bit misleading as `cluster-sentinel` is a mix of Redis Cluster and Redis Sentinel.
+This example was named a bit misleadingly as `cluster-sentinel`, a mix of Redis Cluster and Redis Sentinel.

 Find dedicated examples here: [Redis Cluster](../cluster) and [Redis Sentinel](../sentinel).